Certain less commonly known Deductions available under Income Tax Act

 • The person claiming the deduction should be a ‘New Retail Investor’.

-• The investment shall be subject to lock-in for a period of 3 years, etc.
+• The investment shall be subject to lock-in for 3 years, etc.

 The amount of deduction under this section shall be 50% of the amount invested by a person, subject to a maximum limit of Rs.
 25,000/-

-80 DD – Deduction for maintenance medical treatment of dependant with a disability
+80 DD – Dedication for maintenance medical treatment of a dependent with a disability

-A taxpayer who has a dependant with a disability is eligible to claim a deduction of Rs.
+A taxpayer who has a dependent with a disability is eligible to claim a deduction of Rs.
 75,000/- per year for the maintenance/ medical treatment of that person.
-In case where the disability is serious (80% or more), the amount of deduction which can be claimed is
+In case where the disability is serious (80% or more), the amount of deduction that can be claimed is

-80 DDB – Deduction with respect to Expenditure on Medical treatment
+80 DDB – Dedication for Expenditure on Medical Treatment

 In case of expenditure made by the taxpayer for himself or any of his dependents for the medical treatment of any specified disease, the actual amount of expenditure is Rs.
 40,000/- whichever is less.
 For reference to this section, the government has specified a list of diseases, including neurological diseases like Parkinson’s syndrome, ataxia, etc. Chronic Renal Failure, AIDS, etc.

-80 E – Deduction of Interest paid for Higher Education loan
+80 E – Dedication of Interest paid for Higher Education loan

-Where the taxpayer has taken a loan for the purpose of higher education, for himself or for his relative, the interest paid on such higher education loan can be claimed as a deduction from his total income.
+Where the taxpayer has taken a loan for higher education, for himself or his relative, the interest paid on such higher education loan can be claimed as a deduction from his total income.
 There is no limit to the deduction amount.
 The entire interest component paid during the previous year can be claimed as a deduction.
-However, the number of years till which this facility can be utilised is limited to 8 years from the year in which repayment starts or till settlement of the loan, whichever is earlier.
+However, the number of years for which this facility can be utilised is limited to 8 years from the year in which repayment starts or till settlement of the loan, whichever is earlier.

-80 EEA – Deduction with respect to Interest paid on Home loan
+80 EEA – Deduction concerning Interest paid on Home loan

 • The stamp duty value of the property should be less than Rs.
 45 lakhs

-• Assessee should not own any property as of the date of sanction of loan.
+• Assessee should not own any property as of the date of sanction of the loan.

 • Loan must have been taken between the period 1st April 2019 to 31st March 2021 (as amended by latest Budget 2021) from a financial institution.

-80 EEB – Deduction for purchase of Electric Vehicle
+80 EEB – Dedication for purchase of Electric Vehicle

 When a person has taken a loan for the purchase of an Electric Vehicle, he is eligible to claim a deduction for the interest paid on such a loan.
 The maximum amount of interest which can be claimed as a deduction under this section is restricted to Rs.
 1,50,000/–.
 However, it should be noted that the loan must have been taken only between the period of 1st April 2019 and 31st March 2023 from a financial institution.